denis-beurive/rust-playground/README.md

 # Things to remember

 > You can modify a variable only when it was initialized.

-This is logical, isn't it ?
+> _It is obvious... but it is also better to remember it._

+> Rust is all about static, compile time, analysis. _If Rust raises an error,
+> you can prefix the description of the error by "at compile time."_

 # Vocabulary